 We train indoors and outdoors, on field trips and special events.
-We offer in-home training, private sessions, group classes (maximum 4 dogs per class so you get lots of attention), one topic single session classes, and seminars.
+We offer in-home training, private sessions, group classes (maximum 4 dogs per class), one topic single session classes, and seminars.

 Such A Good Dog owner, Laurel Rose CPDT-KA, has been working with dogs and their owners since 2001 and has 2 obedience training certifications; her ABCDT from Animal Behavior College, and CPDT-KA from the Certification Council for Professional Dog Trainers.
 Laurel is also a Certified Mentor Trainer to Animal Behavior College students and an AKC Canine Good Citizen Instructor/Evaluator.
 Her interest in training began as a puppy raiser and volunteer coordinator for Canine Companions for Independence.
 She's a published author of training articles on examiner.com and has been the "Ask the Expert" on WAAY TV.
 Laurel is also the Founder and President of Huntsville Got Your Six a registered 501(c)3 organization providing PTSD service dog training for veterans and their dogs.

 Callie Loyd, CPDT-KA has a M.A. in Psychology and is a professionally certified trainer through the Certification Council of Professional Dog Trainers.
 She has over six years experience working with rescue dogs, is a long time rescue dog foster and is a current member, and Alabama state Coordinator, for Bullies 2 the Rescue.
 She is also is an Approved AKC Canine Good Citizen Instructor/Evaluator.